 - In 2014, Healing converted into a Multi-Academy Trust - Healing Multi-Academy Trust.

 - Awards include: Basic Skills, Healthy Schools, Information and Guidance (Gold Standard), Investors in People (Gold Standard), Sportsmark.

 All pupils are assessed regularly through class work, home work, internal assessments and by scheduled external 'public' assessment.
 Details of the performance of each pupil are held by the teacher in each subject and also stored centrally on the school network for subject, faculty and whole-school access.
 All pupils are assessed formally at 3 points in each academic year.

 The results of these test-based assessments are recorded via the School's MIS and this information is then shared with pupils, parents and staff through an 'Interim Report' sheet which includes details of the pupil's assessment score as a percentage, the group average, an indication of the current level/grade of attainment in relation to National curriculum/GCSE (or equivalent) criteria, and a Target level/grade indicating the National Curriculum/GCSE level* the teacher believes the pupil is capable of achieving by the end of the key stage.

 There is also a grade awarded for Effort, to reflect the pupil's own level of input towards progression within the subject.
 The third and final report of each academic year also contains a written statement from the form tutor.

-In Year 11 there are two assessments, based on an Interim Report following the Mock Examination results, and a Final report prior to the external examinations in the summer.
-The results of the external examinations are then released to pupils on the national 'results release day'.
+In Year 11 the results of the external examinations are released to pupils on the national 'results release day'.